adsforce/docs/src/en/sdk-integrations/quick-start/Android/README.md

 >
 > Please call this method must be called before initializing the SDK.

-In order to ensure the accuracy of the data , Please ensure that the privacy of the user will not be revealed and call the following method to pass the `AndroidId` to us.
+In order to ensure the accuracy of the data , Please ensure that the users' privacy is not revealed and call the following method to pass the `AndroidId` to us.

      AdsforceSdk.setAndroidId(getApplicationContext(), getAndroidId());